mat-ng/how-many-faces/README.md

 While in class, I often noticed that teachers waste a significant portion of their time taking attendance of their students.
 I understood that this process was important to ensure that students regularly attend class, but I believed that it could be optimized.

 This lead to my idea of How Many Faces.
-By having users simply point their device's camera towards their classroom to determine how many students are currently attending, this process would be hugely optimized and reduce time wasted
+By having users simply point their device's camera towards their classroom to determine how many students are currently attending, this process would be hugely optimized and reduce time wasted.

 ## Goals